Skip to main content

 CPU Hog

-Unpackerr uses a lot CPU, and tends not to work well when running on smaller systems like Synology NAS devices.
+Unpackerr uses a lot CPU while extracting, and tends not to work well when running on smaller systems like Synology NAS devices.
 Running Unpackerr on a system with a large CPU is ideal to avoid system performance degradation.
+The application uses only a few CPU cycles at idle to poll Starr apps and/or watch folders.

 These guides are provided by community members.